CASE STUDY

 Several layers of complexity had to be managed in a short time frame:

-- First-time landlord and auction buyer, with no previous track record
+- The client was a first-time landlord and auction buyer, with no previous track record

-- A valuer initially underestimated the refurbishment costs, proposing £60,000 instead of the client’s actual £25,000 plan
+- A valuer initially overestimated the refurbishment costs, proposing £60,000 instead of the client’s actual £25,000 plan

 - Market volatility in early 2023 following the mini-budget triggered rate spikes and tightening criteria across lenders